For Referrers

 Will I need to do anything further after making my referral?

-• We may need to contact you to discuss the referral if we feel that we have insufficient information to make an informed decision.
-In cases where there is identified anxiety within the family, we may ask you to join the ”getting to know each other” meeting if it is felt this would be beneficial for the child or parent.
+• Where necessary, we may contact you to discuss the referral if we feel there is insufficient information to make an informed decision.
+In some cases, where there is identified anxiety within the family, we may ask you to join a ‘getting to know each other’ meeting if it is felt this would be beneficial for the child or parent.

 What happens when you receive my referral?